 - 48 Different pieces to experiment with

 - Excellent motor control required to connect wires

 Finding STEM toys is much easier than it was even just a few short years ago.
 Finding the toys that will get your kids interested and not require your supervision while they play and learn is a more difficult task.
 Smart labs Smart Circuits kit delivers fun and educational in an age-appropriate package that may be precisely what you are looking for.
 This kit includes 48 different pieces capable of building 50 various projects and is built specifically with kids in mind.

-Amongst the 48 pieces in this kit, you'll find six baseboards, battery module, variable resistor module, microprocessor module, tricolor LED module, speaker module, photodiode module, tilt switch module, 6-LED array module, two push-button modules, and 31 Jumper wires.
+Amongst the 48 pieces in this kit, you'll find six baseboards, a battery module, a variable resistor module, a microprocessor module, a tricolor LED module, a speaker module, a photodiode module, a tilt switch module, a 6-LED array module, two push-button modules, and 31 Jumper wires.
 Initially, your child will learn how all of this works by completing the 50 projects laid out in the accompanying booklet.
 Once they've done that they'll have the know-how to create their own projects.

 Get started with circuitry

 Use 22 lessons to learn about circuitry and programming.

 - Teaches the basics of circuitry and programming

 - Compatible with Arduino software, sensors, and codes

 - Kids under ten will need parental supervision